Generalized description of intermittency in turbulence via stochastic methods: Interpretation of the Turbulent Energy Cascade as a Markov Process of Velocity Increments in Scale

+where the brackets indicate ensemble averaging.
+The $n$-increment PDF is a high-dimensional object whose determination from first principles is inaccessible due to the hierarchical ordering that is inherent in turbulent flows.
+In the following, we will focus on the spatial properties of the $n$-increment PDF at different scales $r_i$, i.e., we will assume stationarity.
+Due to the left-bounded velocity increment definition (\ref{eq:vel_inc}), we can further assume homogeneity with respect to the point of reference $\mathbf{x}$.
+In stochastic processes~\cite{risken}, the $n$-increment PDF can be expressed as a product of the $n-1$-increment PDF and a conditional probability through Bayes' theorem

-In their seminal work, \citet{Friedrich1997} investigated the multi-scale velocity increment statistics of a free jet experiment.
-They could show that the longitudinal velocity increments (\ref{eq:vel_inc}) possess a Markov property \emph{in scale}, namely
+In their seminal work, Friedrich and Peinke~\cite{Friedrich1997} investigated the multi-scale velocity increment statistics in a free jet experiment.
+They could show that longitudinal velocity increments (\ref{eq:vel_inc}) possess a Markov property \emph{in scale}, namely